About the Foundation

 Raphaël Ciccariello, President

 Since 2001, Mr. Ciccariello has been active in many organizations concerned with environmental protection such as the Conseil régional de l'environnement des Laurentides.
-He also chairs the boards of the Association des Propriétaires du Grand Lac Caché and the Camp Quatre-Saisons.
+He has chaired the board of the Association des Propriétaires du Grand Lac Caché for over ten years.
+He is currently presiding the Camp Quatre-Saisons' board of directors.

-Raphaël is heavily involved with La Macaza municipality in the fields of social and environmental development, in addition to doing program development for the Camp Quatre-Saisons at Lac Caché in La Macaza.
+He is heavily involved with La Macaza municipality in the fields of social and environmental development, in addition to doing program development for the Camp Quatre-Saisons at Lac Caché in La Macaza.
+Since 2017, he has acted as city councilor for La Macaza.
+He practices cycling, swimming, jogging, and cross-country skiing.

 Stéphane Paquin, Treasurer